AOEpeople/TYPO3-Feature-Flag/Documentation/Pages/Documentation.rst

 Following actions are possible via typo3 console:

 - **activate**
-    Activates a feature.
+    Activate a feature + Update the visibility of records (e.g. content elements), which are connected with features.
     ``vendor/bin/typo3 featureflag:activate test_feature``
 - **deactivate**
-    Deactivates a feature.
+    Deactivate a feature + Update the visibility of records (e.g. content elements), which are connected with features.
     ``vendor/bin/typo3 featureflag:deactivate test_feature``
 - **flagentries**
-    Updates the visibility of content elements connected to the feature flag.
+    Update the visibility of records (e.g. content elements), which are connected with features.
     ``vendor/bin/typo3 featureflag:toggleRecords``

 Admin User